emberjs/website/source/blog/2016-03-04-2016-ember-community-survey.html.md

 author: Matthew Beale, Ryan LaBouve
 ---

-2015 was an increadible year to be a web developer, and great year to be building an Ember app.
+2015 was an incredible year to be a web developer, and great year to be building an Ember app.

 Ember 2.0 landed in August, and with it came the first major shift in